- Wider forefoot

 A drawback I noticed causing the ride to be less stable was the combined stack height and drop.
 Stack height is on the higher side (forefoot: 22mm, heel: 31mm) but combined with a 9mm drop is a bit much.

-I’m a fan of maximalist shoes for added comfort and to reduce impact, although most I’ve used have a drop of lower than 6 millimeters.
+I’m a fan of maximalist shoes for added comfort and to reduce impact, although most I’ve used have a drop of lower than 6 millimetres.
 The increased drop in the Renew Run made the high midsole feel less stable when turning corners, walking on stairs, or running over loose terrains such as rocks and tree roots.

 Wider than most Nike running shoes